Although you can get away without having an overflow in your garden pond, for piece of mind we would recommend putting one in.

 If you have a pond on the top of a slope in your garden the overflow pipe can use gravity to drain away excess water, the same goes for an above ground pond.

-A problem you might encounter if you have a pond using a pond liner without an overflow is what we call liner lift, this is when the water in your pond overflows over the edge of the liner and behind it lifting the liner as it fills with water.
+One problem you might encounter if you have a pond using a pond liner without an overflow is what we call liner lift, this is when the water in your pond overflows over the edge of the liner and behind it lifting the liner as it fills with water.

 There are lots of ways to build an overflow into your pond using pipework, just remember to put some sort of mesh or screen at the point where the pipe enters your pond to stop your fish or fish eggs from disappearing down the pipe.